nikhil935/sticky-notes-app-node.js/README.md

 Backend:
  - Node.js: A runtime environment to execute JavaScript on the server side.
  - Express.js: A minimal and flexible web framework for building REST APIs.
- - MongDB: A temporary database designed for high-performance, flexible data management.
+ - MongoDB: A temporary database designed for high-performance, flexible data management.

-# Project Structure

-backend/
-├── controllers/       # Request handlers for API endpoints ├── models/            # Database schema definitions (for OngDB) ├── routes/            # Route definitions
-├── app.js             # Main server file
-└── package.json       # Dependencies and scripts

-frontend/
-├── src/
-│   ├── app/
-│   │   ├── components/   # Angular components
-│   │   ├── services/     # Services for API calls
-│   │   ├── app.module.ts # Angular module definitions
-├── angular.json         # Angular configuration
-└── package.json         # Frontend dependencies and scripts
+## License
+This project is licensed under the MIT License - see the LICENSE file for details.